OpenTermsArchive/deployment/README.md

 Testing the Ansible collection locally is crucial to ensure that changes function properly before submitting them as a pull request.

 The testing environment is preconfigured for Open Terms Archive maintainers.
-For other contributors, the configuration file `tests/engine_config.json` needs to be updated to specify repositories where they have authorizations.
-Additionally, the `ota_engine_github_bot_private_key` value in the inventory file `tests/inventory.yml` should be updated.
+For other contributors, the inventory file `tests/inventory.yml` needs to be updated to specify repositories where they have authorizations.
+Additionally, the `github-bot-private-key` file should be updated.

 Follow these instructions to test the collection in a local environment: